cmikedev/ecommerce/README.md

 ___
 User Story:

-* As a Superuser I can delete a product so that I can keep the inventory up to date
+As a Superuser I can delete a product so that I can keep the inventory up to date.

+* Acceptance Criteria:
     * Authenticated user can select a product to delete
     * User must confirm that the product is to be deleted
     * Once deleted, user is redirected back to the main product page